ivganev/tutoring/faqs.md

 ## I'm eager to start tutoring.
 What's the next step?

 <p>Awesome!
-Email me and we'll find a time to meet.
+Email me with your availability and we'll find a time to meet.
 See the <a href="./pricing">pricing</a> page for information about my rate.
 I offer a free 20-minute consultation before diving into technical material.</p>

 ## I have a question not on this list.